-I’ve been working online since 2008, helping other bloggers and website owners with their website maintenance.
-When I starting working with a new client I always wonder while I wait for my first login to give me access what I will find on the dashboard of my client’s WordPress site.
+I\’ve been working online since 2008.
+In that time I\’ve been helping website owners with their website maintenance.
+When I starting working with a new client I always wonder while I wait for my first login to give me access what I will find on the dashboard of my client\’s WordPress site.

-Setting up a few processes or hiring someone to manage your maintenance can solve a lot of these issues.
+Setting up a few processes or hiring someone to manage your maintenance can solve a lot of the issues I mentioned and others.

 A high-quality web host makes your maintenance tasks easier

 There are many different website platforms – like WordPress, Drupal, Joomla – plus many more DIY website builders, making the process of getting your website online much easier than ever before.
 Let me share a what could be a familiar story….

 Choosing a high-quality web host is the first step in building a website maintenance program that will work for you in the years to come.